 Over on their resource page they have noted some FREE resources that go along with their curriculum.
 On this page under the Logic section, you can download the suggested schedule to use along with this material.

-The schedule contains a suggested schedule for a semester long course (18 weeks) or a year long course (36 weeks).
-It also includes room for quizzes and tests, but Classical Academic Press notes these are not available at this time.
+long course (36 weeks).
+It also includes room for quizzes and tests, but Classical Academic Press notes

-Along with this curriculum, it was noted that most students used Classical Academic Press -- The Art of Argument Dvd Set
+Along with this curriculum, it was noted that most students used Classical Academic Press -- The Art of Argument Dvd Set.

 Retails at $54.95